lanl/TimeStitch-Memento-Aggregator/README.md

 ## Archives and Rules
 The aggregator follows a set of rules to choose the list of archives to query for mementos.
 The list of archives to poll generally depends on the requested URL and the aggregator service being requested; whether the request is for TimeGate, TimeMap, or TimeTravel related services.
 It may also depend on the requested date time, but this functionality has not been implemented yet.
 The basic premise for the rules and the archive list is that, certain archives may have a better collection of mementos for certain kinds of URLs.
 For example, the UK national web archives may have a better coverage of all URLs that have .uk in the domain name, so we can define a rule in the aggregator to look in this archive for all .uk domains.

-These rules are written in a file in JSON format, and is accessible from the URL: [http://labs.mementoweb.org/aggregator_config/rules.json](http://labs.mementoweb.org/aggregator_config/rules.json).
+These rules are written in a file in JSON format).
 For every request in Scenarios 2, 3, and 4, the aggregator refers to this rules file to determine which archives it should include in its dynamic distributed search.

 The Rules file contain the list of archives that should be used for both dynamic search and cache/thorough searches for each of the different aggregator services.
 For example, the attributes `timetravel_dynamicdefault` lists the archives that should be queried for dynamic timetravel requests, and `timetravel_cachedefault` lists the archives for the thourough timetravel requests.

 In addition, the file also lists rules per URL pattern in the array named `rules`.
 For example, the aggregator can be told to query the GitHub TimeGate only for request URLs that begin with github.com, and not for any other request.
 If any of these rules is not applicable to a URL, then the aggregator uses the default archive list like `timetravel_dynamicdefault`.

-The archive names listed in this file is the `archive_id` attribute for each archive registered in the central [Archive List XML file](http://labs.mementoweb.org/aggregator_config/archivelist.xml).
+The archive names listed in this file is the `archive_id` attribute for each archive registered in the [Archive List XML file](l).

 ## Database

-The MySQL database schema can be found [here](http://timetravel.mementoweb.org/internal/aggregator/).
  The two main tables the aggregator uses are `links` and `linkmaster`.

 The `linkmaster` table stores information about the original URL, its latest request time, the number of times the url was requested, and the last time this url was updated in the cache.
 It also contains a unique `id` field which is a MD5 hash of the original url.
 The protocol in the request url is strippped before storing it and also before computing the `id`.
 There reasons for that are explained below.
 This table structure is given below.
 ```